alexdebrie/dynamodbguide.com/content/lessons/introduction/dynamo-paper.md

 type: "lesson"
 ---

-In 2007, a group of Amazon.com engineers published the [Dynamo Whitepaper](http://www.allthingsdistributed.com/files/amazon-dynamo-sosp2007.pdf).
-It described the learnings from building an in-house, highly available key-value store designed to meet the demanding requirements of the Amazon.com website.

-The paper was highly influential and inspired a number of NoSQL databases, including Apache Cassandra (originally developed at Facebook) and AWS offerings SimpleDB and DynamoDB.

-## Background

 In 2004, Amazon.com was growing rapidly and was starting to hit the upper scaling limits of its Oracle database.
 It started to consider building its own database in-house (_note to readers: this is almost always a bad idea_).
 Out of this experiment, the engineers created the Amazon Dynamo database which backed major internal infrastructure including the shopping cart on the Amazon.com website.

-The engineers behind the paper wrote the Dynamo paper to explain their findings.
+A group of engineers behind the Amazon Dynamo database published the [Dynamo Paper](http://www.allthingsdistributed.com/files/amazon-dynamo-sosp2007.pdf) in 2007.
+It described the learnings from building an in-house, highly available key-value store designed to meet the demanding requirements of the Amazon.com website.

+The paper was highly influential and inspired a number of NoSQL databases, including Apache Cassandra (originally developed at Facebook) and AWS offerings SimpleDB and DynamoDB.
 In 2012, Amazon Web Services launched DynamoDB, which was a managed database service modeled after the principles behind Dynamo.

 ## Key aspects of Dynamo

 #### No Relational model

 The relational data model is a useful way to model many types of data.
 Often, relational data is [normalized](https://en.wikipedia.org/wiki/Database_normalization) to improve the integrity of the data.
-Rather than duplicating a particular piece of data in multiple rows, you can store it in one place and refer to it a JOIN operation from one table to another.
+Rather than duplicating a particular piece of data in multiple rows, you can store it in one place and refer to it using a JOIN operation from one table to another.
 Now you can update that single place, and all items that refer to that data will gain the benefits of the update as well.

-Yet one of the most interesting findings that the Amazon.com engineers discovered while gathering their database requirements was how their engineers were using their relational databases:
+Yet one of the most interesting findings of the Amazon.com engineers while gathering their database requirements was how their engineers were using their relational databases:

 > About 70 percent of operations were of the key-value kind, where only a primary key was used and a single row would be returned.
 About 20 percent would return a set of rows, but still operate on only a single table.
 >